mesosphere/mesos-dns-pkg/README.md

 TODO:
-- make script error resiliant (or set -e) so it's fit for use by a CI server
+- make script error resilient (or set -e) so it's fit for use by a CI server
 - write test containers that take the build packages, install and run them

 Set Up